tracer755/VRC_VRM_BlendShape_Avatar_Setup/README.md

 Vrchat avatar VRM auto setup

+This is mainly made for exporting for vseeface/arkit tracking

 This unity editor tool is made to auto setup a vrm Blendshape avatar with the blendshapes for: